dhiegomaga/yolo-custom-train/README.md

 Finally:

-./darknet detector test cfg2/obj.data cfg2/yolov2.cfg backup/yolov2.weights <your-image-path>
+`./darknet detector test cfg2/obj.data cfg2/yolov2.cfg backup/yolov2.weights <your-image-path>`

-Disclaimer: There is an 'official' tool for labeling classes, but I find it very slow to use, and it doesn't handle configuration files.
+**Disclaimer**: There is an 'official' tool for labeling classes, but I find it very slow to use, and it doesn't handle configuration files.
 You can find it [here](https://github.com/AlexeyAB/Yolo_mark).